 - Five “Best Buys Now” stock picks each month

 - List of “Starter Stocks” when you first subscribe

 Here's how Motley Fool Rule Breakers has performed since its launch back in 2005:

 Rule Breakers' annualized return has been 15%, which is certainly better than the S&P 500, though not by a huge margin.

 Motley Fool Rule Breakers costs $99 per year, with a 30-day refund policy.

-- Two new stock picks each month, including in-depth analysis of why the stock is recommended
+- Two new stock picks each month, including an in-depth analysis of each stock

 - Several “Best Of” stocks lists each year

 - Message boards for chatting with other investors